 The services provided to you will be provided via one or more of these trading divisions.
-IBL Limited is a wholly owned subsidiary of the Australian Institute of Architects and is an unlisted public company.
-IBL Limited holds a current Australian Financial Services Licence no: 231203 and is authorised to provide financial product advice for general insurance products and to deal in and apply for these products for retail and wholesale clients.
+IBL Limited is a wholly owned subsidiary of the Royal Australian Institute of Architects and is an unlisted public company.
+IBL Limited holds a current Australian Financial Services Licence no: 231203 and is authorised to advise and deal in general insurance products and provide a claims handling and settling service to retail and wholesale clients.
 We do this as your broker unless we advise you otherwise.
-At times we will act under a binder or agency agreement from an insurer.
-In these cases we are acting for the insurer, not for you.
-We will advise you when we act in this capacity.
-We are a member of the National Insurance Brokers Association and subscribe to their code of conduct.
-We also subscribe to the Insurance Brokers Code of Practice.
+At times we will act under a binder or agency agreement from an insurer and in these instances we are acting on behalf of the insurer.
+We are a member of the National Insurance Brokers Association and subscribe to the Insurance Brokers Code of Practice.
 IBL Limited authorises the distribution of this FSG.

-This FSG applies from 1st November, 2018 and remains valid unless a further FSG is issued to replace it.
+This FSG (V20) applies from 14 August 2023 and remains valid unless a further FSG is issued to replace it.
 It is designed to assist you in deciding whether to use any of our services and contains important information about:

 Where we provide you with advice about your insurance arrangements, that advice is current at the time that we give it.
 We will review your insurance arrangements when you inform us about changes in your circumstances or at the expiry/renewal of your insurances.

-We have partnered with Steadfast Life Pty Ltd to created Planned Life Cover, a division that sells life insurance products to our clients.
+We have partnered with Steadfast Life Pty Ltd to create Planned Life Cover, that sells life insurance products to our clients.
 IBL Limited receives an income from the products sold via Planned Life Cover.
-Any services provided to you by Planned Life Cover are done so under Australian Financial Services Licence no: 421904.
+Any services provided to you by Planned Life Cover are delivered under Steadfast Life Pty Ltd’s Australian Financial Services Licence no: 421904.
 If you engage Planned Life Cover you will be provided with a separate FSG covering their services.

 All conflicts of interest are raised in a committee format.
 We discuss them and where possible avoid them.
 Some conflicts of interest are unavoidable.
-If this is the case then we manage them.
+If this is the case, then we manage them.
 We disclose them in a register along with the method of managing the conflict.
-Our employees and authorised representatives are trained in how to manage these conflicts.
+Our employees are trained in how to manage these conflicts.